-- you suspect that mold exists in the ducts
+- You suspect that mold exists in the ducts.

-- you notice a vermin infestation somewhere in the home, or you see insects or rodents entering or exiting ductwork
+- You notice a vermin infestation somewhere in the home, or you see insects or rodents entering or exiting ductwork.

-- you see a visible "poof" of dust released from the supply registers when cooled air is exiting the vents
+- You see a visible "poof" of dust released from the supply registers when cooled air is exiting the vents.

 While the EPA has conducted several studies to reach their recommendations, other governmental bodies are also participating in studies to determine the effectiveness of cleaning vents and air ducts.

 - Duct cleaning is beneficial for reducing the amount of dust on the surface of return-air ducts only and not necessarily supply-air ducts.